MeldCX/aopen_openpay/README.md

 **If you have any questions or issues, feel free to file an [issue](https://github.com/MeldCX/aopen_openpay/issues)**

-The Openpay payment gateway is a payment method for Magento2+ stores that allows the customer to purchase items through a series of installments.
+The Openpay payment gateway is a payment method for Magento2+ stores that allows the customer to purchase items through a series of

+ments.

 **Note:** This is a beta release and we are still working on plugin improvements.